LajosPolya/aws-cdk-templates/deploy-vpc/README.md

 The first stack deploys a VPC with three subnets; a Public Subnet which allows inbound and outbound connections to the public internet, a Private Subnet with Egress which only allows outbound connections to the public internet, and a Private Isolated Subnet which is only accessible from within the VPC.

 The second stack deploys an EC2 instance into each subnet.
 The EC2 instances within the Public Subnet and the Private with Egress Subnet have an HTTP server installed on them.
-The EC2 instance within the Private Isolated Subnet doesn't have an HTTP server installed on it because it cannot access the internet an therefore can't install any external software.
+The EC2 instance within the Private Isolated Subnet doesn't have an HTTP server installed on it because it cannot access the internet an therefore can't download and install any external software.

 ### Testing EC2 Instance Connectivity